 Pancreatic cancer refers to carcinoma that develops in the cells of the pancreas.
 It is ranked as the 12th most common cancer and is responsible for 7% of all cancer-related deaths in both men and women.
 As the patients seldom exhibit specific signs and symptoms until the advanced stage of the disease, it ranks as the 7th highest cause of cancer mortality in the world.
-The global prevalence rate of pancreatic cancer is 1 per 100, 000 people per year.
+The global prevalence rate of pancreatic carcinoma is 1 per 100, 000 people per year.

 The pancreas is a long, flat gland located in the abdomen behind the stomach.
-It plays a crucial role in the digestive as well as endocrine system.
+It plays a crucial role in the digestive as well as the endocrine system.
 Generally, there are two kinds of cells in the pancreas– exocrine cells and neuroendocrine cells.
-Exocrine cells produce digestive enzymes while the neuroendocrine cells produce several hormones, including insulin and glucagon.
+Exocrine cells produce digestive enzymes while neuroendocrine cells produce several hormones, including insulin and glucagon.